nitatemic/alexandre_de-Lemeny-Makedone_12_032023/README.md

 ### Setup

 1. Clone the repository
-2. Run `yarn install` to install the dependencies
+2. Run `yarn` to install the dependencies
-3. Run `yarn dev` to start the development server
+3. Run `yarn run dev` to start the development server
-4. Open `localhost:8080` in your browser

 ## Deployment

-To deploy the application, run `yarn build`.
+To deploy the application, run `yarn run build`.
 This will create the files that need to be served by a web server.